johansan/pixel-perfect-image/README.md

 If you're using the [Image Converter plugin](https://github.com/xryul/obsidian-image-converter), you should disable its "Right-click menu" option in settings to prevent conflicts with Pixel Perfect Image's context menu.

+## Technical Details

+This plugin follows strict code quality standards using [Obsidian's official ESLint plugin](https://github.com/obsidianmd/eslint-plugin) and the build process enforces zero tolerance for errors and warnings.
+All TypeScript is fully typed with no explicit any, and the codebase is validated with ESLint, Prettier, and dead code detection.

 ## Support

 If you have any questions, suggestions, or issues, please open an issue on the [GitHub repository](https://github.com/johansan/pixel-perfect-image).